awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-start-api.md

 # Running API Gateway Locally<a name="serverless-sam-cli-using-start-api"></a>

-Use the `sam local start-api` command to start a local instance of API Gateway to test HTTP request/response functionality\.
+Use the `sam local start-api` command to start a local instance of API Gateway that you will use to test HTTP request/response functionality\.
 This functionality features hot reloading to enable you to quickly develop and iterate over your functions\.

+**Note**
+"Hot reloading" is when only the files that changed are refreshed without losing the state of the application\.
+In contrast, "live reloading" is when the entire application is refreshed, such that the state of the application is lost\.

 ```
 $ sam local start-api